El1t3Mult1pl3x0r/saleae_extension_ti_fsi/README.md

 # TI FSI

-## Description
+A Saleae High-Level Analyzer extension for the TI FSI protocol.

 The Texas Instruments Fast Serial Interface peripheral/protocol is available on some TI MCUs and MPUs (e.g. AM243x, AM64x).

-This high level analyzer decodes the messages from this protocol.

 ## How to use